youssif00/AI-Powered-Mathematical-Equations-Extractor/README.md

 The project utilizes:
 - Facebook's OPT model for text understanding and equation recognition
 - Hugging Face transformers for model implementation
-- PyTorch as the deep learning framework
+- PyTorch and TorchVision for deep learning operations
-- Marker for additional text processing
+- PDFMiner and PDFPlumber for PDF processing

 ## Input Support